Rush Limboy here having more fun than a human being should be allowed to have, dubbed a national treasure.

 And the courts used to understand this.

-Today they uh they don't.
+Today, they don't.

-And I have to tell you, since after 9-11, I never thought the courts would drag this war into court, but that's what's been done.
+And I have to tell you, after 9-11, I never thought the courts would drag this war into court, but that's what's been done.

 Let me tell you about this guy, Almari.